Same-Sex: Same Entitlements: Executive Summary

 This discrimination breaches human rights.
 And it can be stopped.
 All it takes is a few changes to the definitions in some federal laws.

-Same-sex families; second-class
+Same-sex families; second-class citizens

 The Same-Sex: Same Entitlements Inquiry spent more than three months travelling around Australia holding public hearings and community forums to hear, first hand, about the impact of discriminatory laws on gay and lesbian couples.
 Those public consultations, and some of the 680 written submissions received by the Inquiry, clearly describe the financial and emotional strain placed on gay and lesbian couples who are trying to enjoy their lives like everybody else in the community.